akshad-exe/Js2Move/packages/shared-types/README.md

-# @template/shared-types
+# @js2move/shared-types

-Shared TypeScript type definitions used across this template monorepo.
+Shared TypeScript type definitions used across the Js2Move codebase.

-> Note: This package is part of a monorepo.
+> Note: This package is part of the Js2Move repository.
 Local secrets, build outputs and `node_modules/` are excluded by `.gitignore`.
 Add sample files like `README` or `types.example.ts` when sharing necessary non-sensitive defaults.

 ## 📋 Overview